There are a number of speakers that make up home theater surround sound systems - but they are not there just to give you more things to dust!

 Before getting into the details of choosing your speaker system and doing your surround sound hook up, it can be useful to start at the beginning and look at the basics.

 If you understand the role of each speaker in your setup then it will make it easier to set them up correctly to get the best sound possible in your room.

 So, what does each speaker do exactly?

-The most common speaker system for a home theatre setup is a 5.1 system.
+The most common speaker system for a home theater setup is a 5.1 system.

 We have six different speakers in a 5.1 surround sound system, and they all do slightly different things.